Difference Between Static Website vs Dynamic Website

 A dynamic website’s layout is completely fixed and stable that static as most of the pages is an attractive template where it requires more content and data to develop many pages in the same type.
 So the product pages are mandatory in the same layout displaying the different data.
 Few customization abilities are built-in with limited by choosing the pre-defined options.
 The changes in individual layout to the concerned pages are not possible.

 Comparison Table of Static Website vs Dynamic Website

 Below is the comparison table:

 |Definition||The content of a static website is constant whenever the page is loaded.
 It interacts with the same response for every single request.||The content of dynamic websites keeps on changing whenever it is refreshed.
 It produces different HTML codes for every new request.|

 This is a guide to Static Website vs Dynamic Website.
-Here we discuss the difference between Static Website vs Dynamic Website along with the key differences, and comparison table.
+Here we discuss the difference between Static Website vs Dynamic Website and the key differences and comparison table.
 You can also go through our other related articles to learn more –